-A SLAP tear can occur either from trauma or from overuse.
-Motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can all result in a labrum tear.
-Shoulder dislocations can also cause a tear, often to the front (anterior) or back (posterior) of this structure.
-Repetitive overhead activities can also lead to tears of the top of the labrum.
-Chronic degenerative fraying of the labrum can be seen in patients over the age of 40 years.
-These chronic tears are not uncommon and are often seen in association with other problems including rotator cuff tears, and should be distinguished from acute traumatic tears in young people, or SLAP tears in overhead athletes.
+A SLAP tear can occur from trauma or overuse.
+Athletes involved in sports that require repetitive overhead activities are particularly vulnerable to develop this condition.
+In addition, motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can cause a labral tear.
+Shoulder dislocations can also cause a tear, often to the front (anterior) or back (posterior).
+Further, chronic degenerative fraying of the labrum is commonly seen in patients over the age of 40 years.
+It often occurs in association with other problems such as rotator cuff tears.

-- Feeling of instability, or true dislocation of the joint, particularly with anterior or posterior tears
+Feeling of instability, or true dislocation of the joint

 For most SLAP tears, conservative management is often effective in alleviating symptoms and improving function.
-Anti-inflammatory medication and periodic icing may be used to help alleviate some of the symptoms.
-Following diagnosis, rehabilitation exercises may also be administered to help strengthen the rotator cuff and correct shoulder blade mechanics.
+Anti-inflammatory medication and periodic icing may help alleviate some of the symptoms.
+Following diagnosis, your physician may prescribe rehabilitation exercises to strengthen the rotator cuff and correct shoulder blade mechanics.